nickangtc/mrdigest/posts/demo-bug.md

 ---
-# title: "One thing every engineer forgets to do before presenting"
+# title: "Fix this bug before demos"
-title: "Fix this bug before demos"
+title: "This is the most common demo bug"
 date: 2024-05-09
 ---